How to Solve Few-Shot Abusive Content Detection Using the Data We Actually Have: Introduction

-In this paper, we introduce a method leveraging multiple already existing (external) datasets in order to build an abusive language aware foundation model which can cheaply be adapted to the target requirements across languages and text genres without the need for manual dataset modifications.
+To this end, we introduce a method leveraging multiple already existing (external) datasets in order to understand general abusive language, allowing to build models cheaply for the target requirements without the need for manual dataset modifications.
 As shown in Figure~\ref{fig:example}, different datasets can inform the model about different types of abusive content.
-Some labels can directly be leveraged for the target task due to their matching abusive content definitions, while others, which we call external only labels, i.e., labels of the external datasets which are not contained in the target dataset, contribute to the general abusive language awareness of the foundation model for easy adaptability to future data sources.
-Our approach consists of two steps: jointly training a language model on multiple datasets using prompt-learning.
-We then adapt the resulting model to the target requirements in the second step, using only a few samples per label from the target task (4-shots in the main experiments), which could even be created on-the-fly as moderators or affected people face them.
-Since the target task can contain unseen labels, i.e., labels which are not contained in any of the external datasets, at least a few annotated samples are needed.
+Some classes can directly be leveraged for the target task due to their matching label names and definitions.
+Others, such as labels with matching names but conflicting definitions or labels which are not contained in the target dataset at all, are leveraged only indirectly, by contributing to the general abusive language awareness of the model.
+Our approach consists of two steps: jointly training a language model on multiple external datasets using prompt-learning \cite{schick-schutze-2021-exploiting}.
+We then adapt the resulting model to the target requirements in the second step, using only a few samples per label from the target task (4-shots in the main experiments), which could even be created on-the-fly.
+Since the target task can contain unseen labels, i.e., labels which are not contained in any of the external datasets, or classes with conflicting label definitions, at least a few annotated samples are needed for model specialization.